 - Face it: Of course I’m a writer.
 The truth I’ve been avoiding is discovering whether or not I’m a good writer.
 So now I would go back to step 1 and change my problem title to: Finding out whether or not I’m a good writer

 - Do it: My tiny, relatively effortless first step is committing to putting my blog posts on Medium (a platform for writers) for the next three months to see if I get any traction.
 I already know how to post there, so this one’s easy.
 Last year I started posting a few of my blogs on Medium.
 I chickened out and stopped because I didn’t really understand how it worked and I didn’t become an over-night success.

-A L E R T!
-I addressed the potential problem of deciding on a first step by piggy backing on something I had already begun.
+I addressed the potential problem of deciding on a first step by piggy backing and capitalizing on something I had already begun.
 The posts were already written and published.
 I just needed to repost them.

-BONUS STEP: forward this email to one person, ask them to read it, then ask them to be your buddy in facing one small change each of you wants to make.
+Consider forwarding this email to a friend, and ask them to be your buddy in facing one small change each of you wants to make.
 You complete the PFD steps and choose a first small step.
 Check in with each other at the end of each week.
 When you’ve taken the first step, then pick a next step for the problem or pick a new problem.
-I currently have two clients who have been doing this for a few years with an out-of-state friend.
-The believe they have achieved more together than they ever achieved on their own.
-And they live in different states.
+I currently have a client who has been doing this for a few years with an out-of-state friend.
+The believe they have achieved more together than they ever would have achieved on their own.

 By the way, one small step, the tiniest step possible, isn’t a new idea.
 It’s from the Japanese philosophy of Kaizen which embodies small steps to achieve big changes.
 If you’re interested, you can read about it here.